Converge (band): Lyrics and vocal delivery

 Scott Butterworth of Noisey has described Bannon's vocals "as just another sonic element—more percussive and tonal than lyrical—allowing listeners to develop an emotional understanding of the material even without a precise knowledge of the words."
 Sammy O'Hagar of Metalsucks stated Bannon's vocals "[are] as much a part of Converge's uniqueness as is Ballou's nimble riffing".
+According to Joe Davita of Loudwire, "Converge don’t need any clean singing in order to make their mark.
+At times sounding less like a voice and more like a percussive instrument adding yet another hard-hitting layer to the music, frontman Jacob Bannon’s delivery is a unique and iconic feature of the metalcore genre."

 Artwork

 Bannon has designed all of Converge's artwork since their 1996 release, Petitioning the Empty Sky.
 Although reissues of older albums have had artwork done by Aaron Turner such as the 2005 reissues of Petitioning the Empty Sky and When Forever Comes Crashing, Bannon still took part in the design process of these reissues.
 In an interview with Revolver, Bannon shared his art process, saying, "When I work I usually start out with a sketch of some kind, either in my process book or on a scrap of paper," he explains.
 "I also did this with the Jane Doe album.
 By doing that, I work through ideas, write about them, and force them to evolve into something more refined.
 Process is extremely important for me--it allows me to have a log of my ideas, whether they're successful or not.
 That said, I sketched the basic cover and started building it in layers, using acrylic, ink, and spray paint.
 Because of the nature of the work and the need for flexibility in the imagery, I decided to build it in physical layers and scan certain elements for future use."

 Since the release of Converge's 2001 album Jane Doe, the cover art of the woman simply known as "Jane" (revealed in October 2021 to be based on a photograph of French actress and model Audrey Marnay) has become Converge's icon, in a similar vein to Iron Maiden's Eddie or Motörhead's Snaggletooth.